 How to Make Chicken and Cauliflower

-- Return All Ingredients to Skillet: Add the cooked cauliflower, spinach and cooked chicken back to the skillet and cook for a minute or two, or until heated through.
-Remove from the heat, garnish with bacon and parsley, and serve!
+- Combine and Serve: Add the cauliflower, spinach, and chicken back to the skillet and heat through.
+Garnish with bacon and parsley, and enjoy.

 More Cauliflower Recipes to Try

 - Garlic Butter Cauliflower Rice with Spinach

 - Slow Cooker Creamy Cauliflower Soup